vvfacc/EngineDynamics/README.md

  </div>

 ### Output 2
-This output will show the
+This output will show the graphs of kinematic analysis of the engine via user input.